NicholasQNguyen/2DGame/README.md

 https://checkstyle.sourceforge.io/

 #### Special thanks
-Dr. Elizabeth Matthews for helping me with feedback and teaching me how to make games back in the Winter 2022 class Game Design.
+Dr. Elizabeth Matthews at Washington and Lee University for helping me with feedback and teaching me how to make games back in the Winter 2022 class Game Design.

 Tommy's Arcade in Lexington Virginia for getting me back into fighting games and heavily inspiring this game.